No items found.

 Recording remotely

-Dedicated remote recording software is the most seamless way to record a podcast from separate locations.
+Dedicated remote recording software is the best way to record a podcast from separate locations.
 Everyone simply joins online from their device, making it ideal for less tech-savvy guests.
-It’s a good idea to send your guests equipment and guidelines for recording, though, as you won’t be able to assist in person.
-To learn more, check out our guide on recording a remote podcast in high-quality.

 Hybrid recording